-- \$12.2 million of depreciation and amortization expenses; - \$8.3 million increase in deferred tax assets, net; - \$5.7 million decrease in operating lease right-of-use assets; - \$4.3 million increase in trade payables, other accounts payable and accrued expenses; - \$2.6 million share-based compensation expenses; - \$1.7 million increase in deferred revenues paid in advance; and - \$0.1 million loss from sale of property and equipment, net.
+- \$18.1 million decrease in trade and other accounts receivable and prepaid expenses: - · \$11.0 million of depreciation and amortization expenses; - · \$3.6 million decrease in operating lease right-of-use assets; - · \$3.6 million share-based compensation expenses; and - \$2.2 million increase in deferred revenues paid in advance;

-Net cash used in investing activities was approximately \$12.4 million for the year ended December 31, 2022, as compared to net cash used in investing activities of approximately \$9.4 million for the year ended December 31, 2021.
-In the year ended December 31, 2022, our purchase of property and equipment amounted to \$10.5 million in addition to purchase of intangible assets of \$2.0 million.
-In the year ended December 31, 2021, our purchase of property and equipment amounted to \$9.4 million in addition to purchase of intangible assets of \$0.2 million offset by proceeds from sale of property and equipment \$0.2 million.
+Net cash used in investing activities was approximately \$20.9 million for the year ended December 31, 2023, as compared to net cash used in investing activities of approximately \$12.4 million for the year ended December 31, 2022.
+In the year ended December 31, 2023, our investing activities were comprised of \$8.0 million of cash paid as cash consideration for Siklu's acquisition, \$10.0 million paid for purchases of property and equipment and \$2.9 million paid for intangible assets.
+In the year ended December 31, 2022, our investing activities were comprised of \$10.5 million paid for purchases of property and equipment and \$2.0 million paid to purchase of intangible assets.

-Net cash provided by financing activities was approximately \$23.1 million for the year ended December 31, 2022, as compared to approximately \$14.5 million net cash provided by financing activities for the year ended December 31, 2021.
-In the year ended December 31, 2022, our net cash provided by financing activities was primarily due to proceeds of a bank loan of \$22.7 million and proceeds from share options exercise of \$0.4 million.
-In the year ended December 31, 2021, our net cash provided by financing activities was primarily due to proceeds of a bank loan of \$9.8 million and proceeds from share options exercise of \$4.7 million.
+Net cash used in financing activities was approximately \$4.9 million for the year ended December 31, 2023, as compared to approximately \$23.1 million net cash provided by financing activities for the year ended December 31, 2022.
+In the year ended December 31, 2023, our net cash used in financing activities was primarily due to repayments of bank credits and loans of \$4.9 million.
+In the year ended December 31, 2022, our net cash provided by financing activities was primarily due to proceeds of bank credits and loans of \$2.7 million and proceeds from share options exercise of \$0.4 million.

-Our material cash requirements as of December 31, 2022, and any subsequent interim period, primarily include our capital expenditures, lease obligations and purchase obligations.
+Our material cash requirements as of December 31, 2023, and any subsequent interim period, primarily include our capital expenditures, lease obligations and purchase obligations.

-Our capital expenditures primarily consist of purchases of manufacturing equipment, computers and peripheral equipment, office furniture and equipment.
-Our capital expenditures were \$6.1 million in 2020, \$9.4 million in 2021 and \$10.5 million in 2022.
+Our capital expenditure primarily consists of purchases of manufacturing and test equipment, computers and peripheral equipment, office furniture and equipment.
+Our capital expenditures were \$10.0 million in 2023, \$10.5 million in 2022 and \$9.4 million in 2021.
 We will continue to make capital expenditures to meet the expected growth of our business.

 Our lease obligations consist of the commitments under the lease agreements for offices and warehouses for our facilities worldwide, as well as car leases.
 Our facilities are leased under several lease agreements with various expiration dates.
-Our leasing expenses were \$5.5 million in 2020, \$5.0 million in 2021 and \$4.5 million in 2022.
+Our leasing expenses were \$4.0 million in 2023, \$4.5 million in 2022 and \$5.0 million in 2021.

 Our purchase obligations consist primarily of commitments for our operating activities and working capital needs.
-Our operating expenses were \$83.2 million in 2020, \$83.6 million in 2021 and \$91.7 million in 2022.
-As of December 31, 2022, the Company has an outstanding inventory purchase orders with its suppliers in the amount of \$18,162.
+Our operating expenses were \$98.7 million in 2023, \$104.0 million in 2022 and \$83.6 million in 2021.
+As of December 31, 2023, the Company has an outstanding inventory purchase orders with its suppliers in the amount of \$22,892.